mikedesu/ecs/README.md

 ## Motivations

 I am looking to create a very tight development feedback loop, so building as fast as possible is important.
-Everything currently sits inside of `main.cpp` at the moment for this reason.
+Everything currently sits inside of groups of `*.cpp` for this reason.
 I feel like if the source code is kept extremely clean and tight and as few LOC as possible, it will be easier to refactor and build upon in the future.
-This is a very experimental approach, but I am excited to see where it goes.
+At first, everything sat inside `main.cpp`, and this built extremely fast, but quickly began to become cumbersome to build on.
+So, I moved every function into its own file, and this felt fine, but build times were fast increasing with every new function.
+Plus, many functions shared globals, so I moved everything into relevant files groups by prefixes.
+So, for instance, all of the `spawn_` functions are in `spawn.cpp`, all of the `init_` are in `init.cpp`, and etc.

 I also seek to offer an alternative method to gamedev.
 There are many existing engines out there, and plenty of others have "rolled-their-own" engine in C++, Java, Python, rust, and other languages, so why do it in C++ all over again?